Navy vs. Temple NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Navy and its opponents have gone over the current 43.5-point total in seven of 10 games this season.
+- Navy's games this season have gone over 43.5 points seven of 10 times.

-- Temple's games have gone over 43.5 points in nine of 10 chances this season.
+- Temple and its opponents have combined to score more than 43.5 points in nine of 10 games this season.

-- The two teams combine to average 35.1 points per game, 8.4 less than the total in this contest.
+- The two teams combine to score 35.1 points per game, 8.4 less than the total in this contest.

-- The 68.7 points per game these two squads have allowed their opponents to score this season are 25.2 more than the 43.5 over/under in this contest.
+- This contest's total is 25.2 points lower than the 68.7 these two squads combine to give up per game in 2021.

-- Midshipmen games this season feature an average total of 48.5 points, a number 5.0 points higher than Saturday's over/under.
+- The Midshipmen and their opponents have scored an average of 48.5 points per game in 2021, five more than Saturday's total.

 - The 53.7 PPG average total in Owls games this season is 10.2 points more than this game's over/under.